geirfp/CMI-5_Spec_Current/cmi5_spec.md

 * __Administrator__: The administrative user who manages the LMS and related systems.
 This user performs tasks such as learner enrollment, course structure definition, and report management.

 * __Activity__: In this specification it is representative of an AU or the Object of a statement with objectType of “Activity”.
-Thus the granularity can be anything from a single AU course down to a specific interaction.
+Thus the granularity can be anything from a single AU course, down to a specific interaction.

-* __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
+* __Assignable Unit (AU)__:  A learning content presentation (for example a lession) launched from an LMS.
 The AU is the unit of tracking and management.
-The AU collects data on the learner and sends it to the LMS.
+The AU collects data about the learner (especially about the learner's actions and experiences) and sends it to the LMS.

 * __Block__: A grouping of AU's and other Blocks (nesting).

-* __Course__: A collection of assignable units, in a logical grouping, of learning content.
+* __Course__: A collection of assignable units and blocks, in a logical grouping, of learning content.
 A course is typically an internal data structure.
 Courses are often assigned to learners and tracked by the LMS.

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.